keul/haunts/README.rst

 What haunts does depends on the ``--execute`` parameter.

 In its default configuration (if ``--execute`` is omitted, or equal to ``sync``), the command will try to access a Google Spreatsheet you must have access to (write access required), specifically: it will read a single sheet at time inside that spreadsheet.
+Every row inside this sheet is an event that will be also created on a Google Calendar.

-Alternatively you can provide the ``report`` value.
+Alternatively you can provide ``--execute report``.
 In this case it just access the Google Spreadsheet to collect data.

 Sheet definition
 ----------------